 This section deals with strategies for minimising the spread of COVID-19.
+NOTE: As of December 1st 2020, it is recommended that face coverings are used in crowded workplaces.

 3.4.1 Competence and training requirements

 The organization should have a process for identifying and delivering the COVID-19 training requirements.
 The organization should: